 Native South Americans chewed on coca leaves to help:

-- boost muscle stamina and strength for hard mountain labor; and to
+- boost muscle stamina and strength for hard mountain labor

 When first discovered by the Western world, it was used as a: